dbouman/qb-coref/README.md

 QuizBowl Coreference Tool
 =============

-This tool currently functions independently from the rest of the repository and is used to tag coreferences in quiz bowl questions.
+This tool is used to tag coreferences in quiz bowl questions.

 System Requirements
 -------